Bikatr7/EasyTL/README.md

 EasyTL offers seamless integration with several translation APIs, allowing users to easily switch between services based on their needs.
 Key features include:

-- Support for multiple translation APIs including OpenAI, DeepL, and Gemini.
+- Support for multiple translation APIs including OpenAI, DeepL, Gemini, and Google Translate.
-- Simple API key management.
+- Simple API key and credential management.
-- Methods to validate API keys before usage.
+- Methods to validate credentials before usage.
-- Cost estimation tools to help manage usage based on text length and service.
+- Cost estimation tools to help manage usage based on text length, translation instructions for LLMs, and translation services.
 - Highly customizable translation options, with the API's original features.
 - Lots of optional arguments for additional functionality.
 Such as decorators, semaphores, and rate-limit delays.